arnabdas8901/MachineLearning/README.md

-## MachineLearning algorithm implementation in python without scikit-lear
+## Machine Learning algorithm implementation in python without scikit-learn
 #### 1. Linear Regression:
 > Program that implements a (batch) linear regression using the gradient descent method in Python 3.